tudelft3d/website/opendata/noise3d/index.md

 permalink: /opendata/noise3d/
 ---

-In a collaboration of Rijkswaterstaat, RIVM, Kadaster and the 3D geoinformation research group, TU Delft, we are investigating how 3D data on noise sources and the environment, as required in legally prescribed noise studies, can be automatically generated for the whole of the Netherlands from existing data such as the Key Register Addresses and Buildings (BAG), the Basic Register for Large-Scale Topography (BGT) and the airborne LiDAR point cloud covering the whole of The Netherlands (AHN).
+In a collaboration of Rijkswaterstaat, RIVM, Kadaster and the 3D geoinformation research group from TU Delft, we are investigating how 3D data on noise sources and the environment, as required in legally prescribed noise studies, can be automatically generated for the whole of the Netherlands from existing data such as the Key Register Addresses and Buildings (BAG), the Basic Register for Large-Scale Topography (BGT) and the airborne LiDAR point cloud covering the whole of The Netherlands (AHN).

 This is an ongoing project (started in 2017) and here we offer the outcome of its milestones.
 A more detailed project description can be found [here]({{ "/projects/noise3d/" | prepend: site.baseurl  }})